appbrewery/Calculator-Layout-iOS13-Completed/README.md

 ![Image 5](Documentation/Image5.png)
 ![Image 6](Documentation/Image6.png)

-Gold Medal: If you want the 0 button to take up as much space as the . and =, you'll need to embed the . and = in their own horizontal stack, then embed the 0 and that horizontal stack in a new horizontal stac.
+Gold Medal: If you want the 0 button to take up as much space as the . and =, you'll need to embed the . and = in their own horizontal stack, then embed the 0 and that horizontal stack in a new horizontal stack.
 This will make the 0 button take up the same space as the other two buttons.
 Both Horizontal Stacks need to have Distribution set to "Fill Equally".

 ![Image 7](Documentation/Image7.png)